 Using interactive picture books in a storytime is a great way to energize your program.
 It doesn’t just make books more fun, it’s also educational.
 For younger groups, it creates body awareness through movement, and for older kiddos, it teaches how to follow instructions in a group setting.
 Oh yeah, and they’re just really fun.

 Some of these books I have on my list will work better than others, depending on age and group size.
 Like “Press Here” can only work with 2-3 kids at a time.
 But there are ways to modify the experience, like when I do “Don’t Push the Button” I hand out a bunch of buttons I made for the kids to press and participate with, or just have my kids reach out in their seats and pretend to push the button.

 What’s great about interactive picture books, is that once you’ve done enough of them, you can start incorporating those skills you’ve learned into just normal picture books too, trying to add some interactive elements and just make it more fun.
-Like when I do “Grumpy Pants” by Clair Messner now, I have kids try to shake out of their grumpy coat and grumpy boots, making it interactive even though the book is not specifically an interactive picture book.
+Like when I do “Penguin Problems” by Jory John, I have my kids waddle around and shake their achy flippers, making it interactive even though the book is not specifically an interactive picture book.

 Before I get to my list, here’s some tips I picked up over the years when using interactive picture books: